sandeepkmverma/AWS-Patching/PatchingDocument.md

 ### Aim:

 The Aim is to do the Security Patching on EC2 Instances.
 The solution uses AWS SSM Patch Manager and AWS SSM Automation.
-This solution has both manual and automated ways to do the patching on EC2 Instances.

 ### Solution Architecture: